 How To Install Android Applications In Windows 11?

-In the first major update released for Windows 11 a few weeks ago, the ability to run Android applications was finally taken out of beta and made available to all users.
 Microsoft engineers have developed a Windows Subsystem for Android or “Windows Subsystem for Android” to run Android applications in Windows 11.
 This program is a virtual machine with a full version of the Android operating system.

 Download and install Windows subsystem for Android

-Before doing anything, you must first download the Windows Subsystem for Android or Amazon App Store from the Microsoft Store.
+Before doing anything, you must download the Windows Subsystem for Android or Amazon App Store from the Microsoft Store.
 Note that you will need a system with the following minimums to do this:

-• Support for Virtualization Technology and BIOS / UEFI enabled
+- Support for Virtualization Technology and BIOS / UEFI-enabled

-• At least eight gigabytes of RAM
+- At least eight gigabytes of RAM

-• Windows is installed on SSD memory (it is not possible to run Android applications on Windows installed on the hard disk or HDD)
+- Windows is installed on SSD memory (it is not possible to run Android applications on Windows installed on the hard disk or HDD)

 Steps to install Android applications in Windows 11